J-Praveenan/ExpertEaseApp/README.md

 ## Group No: 41

-Welcome to ExpertEase - your innovative Tutor Finder App that revolutionizes the way you learn and connect with educators!
+Welcome to ExpertEase - Our innovative Tutor Finder App that revolutionizes the way you learn and connect with educators!

 ## Features